TSAGT Trade Skill Assessment Gap Training

 Participants are not required to contribute to the recognition of prior learning component of TSAGT.

-Can the entire qualificationon be completed through recognition of prior learning?
+Can the entire qualification be completed through recognition of prior learning?

 No. Gap training of one or more units of competency must occur.